Fellowships

 Application Process

 Application to this fellowship program should be made at least 18 months prior to the completion of your residency program.
 Applications should be submitted through ERAS.
-In ERAS, search by program location (Tennessee/Vanderbilt), navigate to the Urology FPMRS page.
-You will then see both OB/GYN and Urology options.
-Simply choose the correct specialty.
+In ERAS, search by program location (Tennessee/Vanderbilt), then choose the FPMRS (OB/GYN) page.

 • Program Description